-- In Shadowrun, Magic is it's own attribute, but only the mental attributes (Logic, Intuition and Charisma) can be used to resist drain, the strain of using magic.
+- In Shadowrun, Magic is it's own attribute, but only the mental attributes (Willpower, Intuition and Charisma) can be used to resist drain, the strain of using magic.
 Thus having higher attributes allows one to cast more spells.

 - In most Savage Worlds setting, magic is related to the spirit attribute.
 If not, it's smarts.
 But always one of those two.

 - In Magic: The Gathering in-role your cards are your spells, and you draw them from your library.
 Many cards that affect cards in your hand and library (drawing, discarding, searching, etc.) represent things happening to the mind or knowledge, and a few other cards represent things happening to cards in your graveyard (your discard pile) as affecting memories.
 In terms of flavour, the colours of magic are largely defined by one's mindset and belief system, but ultimately magic is just a tool usable by pretty much everyone (i.e. Jace Beleren, a Blue spellcaster, has made use of both White and Black spells), so averted aside from spells associated with the mind.